Weinstein accusers challenge proposed settlement and call it ‘cruel hoax’

 “Mr Weinstein’s current and future financial state is far from healthy – not only has his personal liberty been taken from him, but his financial liberty as well.”

-The proposed victims’ compensation fund is 18,875,000 dollars, said Ms James, who has been contacted for comment.
+The proposed victims’ compensation fund is $18,875,000, said Ms James, who has been contacted for comment.
 It would allow women who say they were assaulted by Weinstein to claim for damages confidentially.

 As part of the agreement, Weinstein’s accusers would be freed from any confidentiality or non-disclosure agreements they signed with the Weinstein Company or any representative of the company related to alleged sexual misconduct by Weinstein.